 Even if a dissident has deleted all of their files, articles and memes that could be construed as offences, these laws still have other ways of interfering with their life.
 With the powers being introduced by the new films and publications bill, they could expect to lose access to all of their favourite political wrong-think websites as they are taken down one-by-one by an inspector or classifications office.
 This bill is what Jacinda Ardern is using as a means of targeting ‘online radicalisation’ at its source.
 It will essentially grant a constable or other inspector under immunity the ability to create a permanent take-down request on ‘reasonable grounds’ that the online publication is objectionable.
 An appeal to such an offence may only be made to a classifications office, the members of which are also all immune to any liability in their decision.
 To top it all off, if a content host refuses to adhere to the take-down notice, the court is not even allowed to examine the merits of the notice, even if it’s absurd.
 What the courts will do is decide the penalty that the content host must pay, depending not on the host’s innocence but rather on to what extent they refused the request.
 This penalty could reach as high as $200,000 just for one take-down request.

-This, for all intents and purposes, criminalises getting on the wrong side of individual constables, committees, and the small but vocal cancel culture mobs.
-This is because, when everything is illegal, only those petty few, those “perpetually offended” as ACT’s David Seymour calls them, will have the power to make decisions about what is and what is not banned.
+So, if you happen to run a website or blog with which you publish material that could be seen as ‘demeaning’ to politicians or other such contemptible people, you should be extremely concerned about this bill as it will essentially outlaw all of your writings.
+This legislation also criminalises getting on the wrong side of individual constables, committees, and the small but vocal ‘cancel culture’ mobs.
+When everything is illegal, only those petty few— those “perpetually offended” as ACT’s David Seymour calls them— will have the power to make decisions about what is, and what is not banned.
 Allowing these bills to pass will accelerate the establishment in its quest to fulfil a seemingly complete and utter anarcho-tyranny in New Zealand.